Octacon100/Octacon.github.io/_posts/2022-03-05-Setting_up_schema_spy_with_azure_dev_ops.md

 title: How to set up SchemaSpy with a Azure SQL Database on Azure Dev Ops
 ---

-When's the last time you had a database with up to up documentation?
+When's the last time you had a database with up to date documentation?

 Have you ever worked with a database with up to date documentation?